minprog/programmeren-1/extra/installatie/windows/index.md

     dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart

-This will enable the "Virtual Machine Platform", this is needed for WSL2.
+This will enable the "Virtual Machine Platform", which is needed for WSL2.

 Then enable WSL2: